 How profitable a bank is has an effect on its safety and soundness.
 A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
 Obviously, banks that are losing money have less ability to do those things.

 On Bankrate's earnings test, 1st Bank of Sea Isle City scored 2 out of a possible 30, coming in below the national average of 16.06.

-One important measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-The most recent annualized quarterly return on equity for 1st Bank of Sea Isle City was 2.77 percent, below the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+1st Bank of Sea Isle City's most recent annualized quarterly return on equity was 0.42 percent, below the national average of 8.10 percent.